iyer131/PA-5/README.md

-This assignment covers learning objective 1: An understanding of basic data structures, including stacks, queues, and trees; learning objective 3: An ability to apply appropriate sorting and search algorithms for a given application; learning objective 4: An ability to apply graph theoretic techniques, data structures, and algorithms for problem solving; learning objective 5: An ability to design and implement appropriate data structures and algorithms for engineering applications.
+This assignment covers learning objective 1: An understanding of basic data structures, including stacks, queues, and trees; learning objective 3: An ability to apply appropriate sorting and search algorithms for a given application; learning objective 4: An ability to apply graph theoretic techniques, data structures, and algorithms for problem solving; learning objective 5: An ability to design and implement appropriate data structures and algorithms for engineering applications.